Navigation & Structure of your website

 - a link to topic of your site that can go to the start of the page, a specific paragraph, a specific picture (if your topic is an album) or a specific product (if your topic is a catalog)

 - a link to a file : using this function your file will come available for download by this link for any of your visitors.
 From version 6, all download links from your site are using a script that directly saves the downloaded files in the download folder users' computer.
-If you wish that your download links do not behave like this but instead directly opens the file into the user's web browser (like in version 5) or in side another software (if the user has one on his/her computer that can open the types of files you propose on your site), then you just need to disable the i-service file download from step "Options > i-Services".
+And from version 8 you can also have statistics on the number of downloads of your files (Options> i-Services> Download Counters).
+If you wish that your download links do not behave like this but instead directly opens the file into the user's web browser (like in version 5 or older) or in side another software (if the user has one on his/her computer that can open the types of files you propose on your site), then you just need to disable the i-service file download from step "Options > i-Services".
 For more information on how to create a link to file please watch the video tutorial : create a file download link

 - a link to a phone number so that a visitor using a smartphone can directly dial the number by clicking on it.